Manickam717/Manickam717/README.md

 ## 🚀 Featured Projects
 Here are some of my notable projects that reflect my skills and interests:

-- **[HACK-HIVE (Python)]([https://github.com/Manickam717/HACK-HIVE](https://github.com/HACKTHON-2024/Mentel-health-analysis-)):** A sentiment analysis model that detects signs of depression or anxiety from a Text, categorizing them into neutral, positive, and negative.
+- **[HACK-HIVE](https://github.com/HACKTHON-2024/Mentel-health-analysis-):** A sentiment analysis model that detects signs of depression or anxiety from a Text, categorizing them into neutral, positive, and negative.
-- **[HACK-HIVE (Python)](https://github.com/Manickam717/HACK-HIVE):** Contributed to an IEEE mini-hackathon, focusing on innovative solutions.
+- **[Student-Project-Connect](https://github.com/Manickam717/Quark):** A platform designed to connect students across departments for collaborative projects.
-- **[Quark (CSS)](https://github.com/Manickam717/Quark):** A platform designed to connect students across departments for collaborative projects.
+- **[Google-New-Tab](https://github.com/Manickam717/Google-New-Tab):** A customized new tab page with a Google theme and integrated features.
-- **[Google-New-Tab (HTML)](https://github.com/Manickam717/Google-New-Tab):** A customized new tab page with a Google theme and integrated features.
+- **[Prayer-Schedule](https://github.com/Manickam717/Prayer-Schedule):** A web-based agenda for the North Madras Marthoma Syrian Church, featuring an interactive schedule with togglable song lyrics and speaker details.
-- **[Prayer-Schedule (HTML)](https://github.com/Manickam717/Prayer-Schedule):** A web-based agenda for the North Madras Marthoma Syrian Church, featuring an interactive schedule with togglable song lyrics and speaker details.
+- **[New-year-countdown-timer](https://github.com/Manickam717/New-year-countdown-timer):** A web-based agenda for the North Madras Marthoma Syrian Church, featuring an interactive schedule with togglable song lyrics and speaker details.

 ## 🌱 What I'm Currently Working On
 I'm currently honing my skills in full-stack development.
 I actively participate in hackathons and contribute to open-source projects.